poroping/terraform-provider-fortios/docs/data-sources/system_global.md

 * `cert_chain_max` - Maximum number of certificates that can be traversed in a certificate chain.
 * `cfg_revert_timeout` - Time-out for reverting to the last saved configuration.
 (10 - 4294967295 seconds, default = 600).
 * `cfg_save` - Configuration file save mode for CLI changes.
 * `check_protocol_header` - Level of checking performed on protocol headers.
 Strict checking is more thorough but may affect performance.
-Loose checking is ok in most cases.
+Loose checking is OK in most cases.
 * `check_reset_range` - Configure ICMP error message verification.
 You can either apply strict RST range checking or disable it.
 * `cli_audit_log` - Enable/disable CLI audit log.
 * `cloud_communication` - Enable/disable all cloud communication.
 * `clt_cert_req` - Enable/disable requiring administrators to have a client certificate to log into the GUI using HTTPS.
 * `cmdbsvr_affinity` - Affinity setting for cmdbsvr (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
-* `cpu_use_threshold` - Threshold at which CPU usage is reported. (% of total CPU, default = 90).
+* `cpu_use_threshold` - Threshold at which CPU usage is reported (% of total CPU, default = 90).
 * `csr_ca_attribute` - Enable/disable the CA attribute in certificates.
 Some CA servers reject CSRs that have the CA attribute.
 * `daily_restart` - Enable/disable daily restart of FortiGate unit.
 Use the restart-time option to set the time of day for the restart.
-* `default_service_source_port` - Default service source port range. (default=1-65535)
+* `default_service_source_port` - Default service source port range (default = 1 - 65535).
 * `device_identification_active_scan_delay` - Number of seconds to passively scan a device before performing an active scan.
 (20 - 3600 sec, (20 sec to 1 hour), default = 90).
 * `device_idle_timeout` - Time in seconds that a device must be idle to automatically log the device user out.
 (30 - 31536000 sec (30 sec to 1 year), default = 300).
 * `dh_params` - Number of bits to use in the Diffie-Hellman exchange for HTTPS/SSH protocols.
 * `dnsproxy_worker_count` - DNS proxy worker count.
 For a FortiGate with multiple logical CPUs, you can set the DNS process number from 1 to the number of logical CPUs.
 * `dst` - Enable/disable daylight saving time.
+* `extender_controller_reserved_network` - Configure reserved network subnet for managed LAN extension FortiExtender units.
+This is available when the FortiExtender daemon is running.
 * `failtime` - Fail-time for server lost.
 * `faz_disk_buffer_size` - Maximum disk buffer size to temporarily store logs destined for FortiAnalyzer.
-To be used in the event that FortiAnalyzer is unavailalble.
+To be used in the event that FortiAnalyzer is unavailable.
 * `fds_statistics` - Enable/disable sending IPS, Application Control, and AntiVirus data to FortiGuard.
 This data is used to improve FortiGuard services and is not shared with external parties and is protected by Fortinet's privacy policy.
 * `fds_statistics_period` - FortiGuard statistics collection period in minutes.
 (1 - 1440 min (1 min to 24 hours), default = 60).
 * `fec_port` - Local UDP port for Forward Error Correction (49152 - 65535).
 * `fgd_alert_subscription` - Type of alert to retrieve from FortiGuard.
 * `fortiextender` - Enable/disable FortiExtender.
 * `fortiextender_data_port` - FortiExtender data port (1024 - 49150, default = 25246).
+* `fortiextender_discovery_lockdown` - Enable/disable FortiExtender CAPWAP lockdown.
 * `fortiextender_vlan_mode` - Enable/disable FortiExtender VLAN mode.
 * `fortiipam_integration` - Enable/disable integration with the FortiIPAM cloud service.
 * `fortiservice_port` - FortiService port (1 - 65535, default = 8013).
 Used by FortiClient endpoint compliance.
 Older versions of FortiClient used a different port.
 * `fortitoken_cloud` - Enable/disable FortiToken Cloud service.
 * `gui_allow_default_hostname` - Enable/disable the factory default hostname warning on the GUI setup wizard.
+* `gui_cdn_usage` - Enable/disable Load GUI static files from a CDN.
 * `gui_certificates` - Enable/disable the System > Certificate GUI page, allowing you to add and configure certificates from the GUI.
 * `gui_custom_language` - Enable/disable custom languages in GUI.
 * `gui_date_format` - Default date format used throughout GUI.